-Whiplash and whiplash-associated disorders (WAD) refer to various injuries of the neck that occur as a result of sudden extension and flexion of the neck from unexpected head movements.
-In most cases, WAD are not usually life threatening but can impact quality of life on a long-term basis significantly.
+Whiplash and whiplash-associated disorders (WADs) refer to various injuries of the neck that occur as a result of sudden extension and flexion from unexpected head movements.
+In most cases, WADs are not usually life-threatening; however, WADs can impact the quality of life of affected individuals on a long-term basis significantly.

-It is strongly associated with road accidents and particularly rear-end collisions.
-As a result, some vehicle manufacturers have researched the biomechanics of common road accidents and developed seats with enhanced protection against WAD.
+Whiplash and WADs are strongly associated with road accidents; particularly rear-end collisions.
+As a result, some vehicle manufacturers have researched the biomechanics of common road accidents and have since developed seats with enhanced protection against WAD.

-Physiologically, vigorous movements of the head that cause damage to the ligaments and tendons in the neck are responsible for symptoms of whiplash.
-These are commonly stretched or torn that usually take some time to repair to full strength although, in some cases, never return to full strength.
+Physiologically vigorous movements of the head that cause damage to the ligaments and tendons in the neck are responsible for the symptoms of whiplash.
+These ligaments, which are commonly stretched or torn, typically recover to full strength over time; however, in some cases, the ligments will never fully recover.

-There are various causes of WAD, including road accidents, contact sports and falls that involve head injuries.
-Of these, automobile accidents are the most predominant cause, which explains why whiplash is commonly associated to road accidents.
-Although sudden movements of the head in any direction may cause whiplash, read end crashes most commonly result in WAD.
+There are various causes of WAD, including road accidents, contact sports, and falls that involve head injuries.
+Of these, automobile accidents are the most common cause, which explains why whiplash is commonly associated with road accidents.
+Although sudden movements of the head in any direction may cause whiplash, read end crashes most commonly result in WADs.